apondas007890/apondas-data-engineer-portfolio/README.md

 ## 🌟 About Me

 Hi!
 I’m **Apon Kumar Das**, a tech enthusiast and aspiring **Data Engineer**.
 I’m passionate about **technology, data, and building robust data solutions**.

-This repository represents my personal **Data Engineering portfolio platform**—a full-stack project designed to showcase my technical skills, projects, experience, certifications, and SQL-inspired portfolio interactions.
-It combines modern frontend design, Supabase-backed dynamic content, admin management workflows, and deployment-ready architecture to present my growth as a Data Engineer in a practical and professional way.

 📚🌱 I’m eager to learn, grow, and connect with others in the data engineering community: